 Bear is my notes and lists app.
 I’ve been a pro user since the inception of the app.
 It’s beautiful to work in, search is excellent and I’ve never had a sync issue.

 Ulysses is the app I use to write my stories.
 I’ve had a love-hate relationship with it since it went subscription.
-During the year I tried Byword, iA Writer and MultiMarkdown Composer but none compares with Ulysses.
+During the year I tried other writing apps but none compares with Ulysses.

 Marked is the markdown previewer app I use side by side with Ulysses.

-Grammarly and Hemingway are for proofreading my stories for grammar and punctuation.
+Grammarly is for proofreading my stories for grammar and punctuation.

 Tweetbot is for reading my Twitter feed.

 Alfred is Spotlight on steroids.
 I’d be lost without it.
-Alfred is my launcher, search interface, and TextExpander replacement.
-It is a free app.
-You should definitely give it a try if you’re not already using it.
+Alfred is my launcher, search interface, TextExpander replacement and much more.

 Keyboard Maestro is another productivity app that I couldn’t live without.
 I use Keyboard Maestro keyboard shortcuts to launch apps, open files and folders and for automating actions.
 It has a learning curve but once you start to get the hang of it you can do some amazing things.
 Check out Keyboard Maestro’s homepage for a list of all the things you can do.